NBJIN/Project-2-/README.md

 - Cohort Lead and class for their invaluable help, ideas and brainstorming sessions.
 <br>

-- Tutor Assistance at CI who were so helpfull when i encountered problems/issues on the project.
+- Tutor Assistance at CI who were so helpfull when i encountered problems and issues on the project.
 <br>

 - Student Care at CI - for All their help and support on this journey.